 Below are the types of customer intelligence data you need to collect to understand your customers or target market better:

 A behavioral profile shows a customer’s purchasing or browsing behavior.
-Analyze how they engage with your brand through different touchpoints, such as purchases done through your website or online store, as well as their engagement with your email marketing materials.
+Analyze how they engage with your brand through different touchpoints, such as purchases done through your website and their engagement with your email marketing materials.

 A psychographic profile tells you about the customer’s personality, attitude, interests, and lifestyle.
-Knowing the psychographic profile of your customers helps you craft messages that appeal to their emotions or complements their lifestyle choices.
-You can get psychographic data from surveys and questionnaires as well as customer reviews and testimonials.
-Social media sites, websites they visit, and ads they click are also excellent sources of this data.
+Knowing the psychographic profile of your customers helps you craft messages that appeal to their emotions or compliments their lifestyle choices.
+You can get psychographic data from surveys and questionnaires, as well as customer reviews and testimonials.
+Social media sites, websites they visit, and ads they click are also excellent sources of this type of data.

-Out of all types of customer intelligence data, information on their transactions is the easiest to track.
-You simply need to dig through the information you already have, such as their past purchases, items wishlisted, items added to the cart but not purchased, devices used, as well as preferred payment methods.
+Out of all types of client intelligence data, information on their transactions is the easiest to track.
+You simply need to dig through the data you already have, such as their past purchases, wishlist items, items added to cart but not purchased, devices used, and preferred payment methods.

 Sources of Customer Intelligence Data

 Actionable, insight-driven, and well-rounded customer intelligence data comes from an ecosystem of available customer data sources.
-Insights from these sources contribute to enriching customer profiles, so businesses can tailor their services, products, marketing outreach, and customer service in the most effective way.
+Insights from these sources contribute to enriching customer profiles, so businesses can tailor their services, products, marketing, and customer service in the most effective way.

-Below are samples of data sources where you can get insights to contribute to your customer intelligence.
+Below are samples of data sources where you can get insights to contribute to your client intelligence collection strategies.

-Using CRM analytics to gather customer intelligence helps businesses see where most of their leads are coming from or which communication channels they are using are most effective.
+Using CRM analytics to gather CRM intelligence helps businesses identify where most of their leads are coming from or which communication channels they use are most effective.
 It lets them identify top customers through sales figures, determining their most and least engaged customers.
-CRM analytics also help businesses see their top-performing products and services, guiding sales agents on which ones to offer customers.
+CRM system analytics also help businesses see their top-performing products and services, guiding sales agents on which ones to offer customers.

-Freshsales offers visual reports that provide users with a look into various areas of their business, including revenue and lead sources.
-It enables them to track customer interactions in various communication channels.
-Data reports also allow sales teams to monitor deals over different periods of time and see how they convert, evaluate sales trends, and analyze win and loss rates to develop better selling strategies.
+For instance, Freshsales is a CRM that offers visual reports that allow users to look into various areas of their business, including revenue and lead sources.
+It enables them to track customer interactions across multiple communication channels.
+Data reports also allow sales teams to monitor deals over different time periods and see how they convert, evaluate sales trends, and analyze win and loss rates to develop better selling strategies.

-Find out more ways on how CRM software can improve your customer service operations.
+Pro tip: Explore more ways how CRM software can improve your customer service operations.

-Data from customer service software is also a robust source of customer intelligence.
+Data from customer service software is also a vital source of customer service intelligence.
 It offers businesses a look at the sentiments of their customers about their products, services, and level of support.

-By looking at past customer logs, previous issues, and reviews, businesses can identify the areas they need to improve on when providing support to their customers.
+By looking at past customer logs, previous issues, and reviews, businesses can identify the areas they need to improve when providing customer support.
 It also shows the communication channels their customers use the most, enabling them to reach out to them more effectively.

-Zendesk keeps detailed communication history with customers, including responses from actual representatives and customer interactions with chatbots.
-A customer’s profile is updated with recent cases and issues, feedback, or comments based on their last interaction with a customer service representative, as well as scores or ratings for the support they received.
+For example, Zendesk is sales software that keeps detailed communication history with customers, including responses from actual representatives and customer interactions with chatbots.
+A customer’s profile is updated with recent cases, issues, feedback, or comments based on their last interaction with a customer service representative.
+It also records scores or ratings for the support they received.

 One of the most effective ways to gather highly accurate customer data is to send surveys or feedback forms.
-They make it easy to ask your customers targeted questions you want specific information for, such as insights on existing products and services, or suggestions on products they want you to develop.
+They make it easy to ask your customers targeted questions you want specific information on, such as insights on existing products and services or suggestions on products they want you to develop.

-Tracking customers’ web activities is an effective way to gather customer intelligence.
-By monitoring your customers’ web activities, you can collect insights about their interests and preferences.
-You can also identify top pages they visited on your website, links clicked, and products viewed and purchased.
-It doesn’t only give you an idea of the kinds of products that are most popular, but also the kind of content that attracts their attention.
+Tracking customers’ web activities is an effective way to gather client intelligence.
+By monitoring your individual customers’ web activities, you can collect insights about their interests and preferences.
+You can also identify the top pages they visited on your website, links clicked, and products viewed and purchased.
+It not only gives you an idea of the kinds of products that are most popular, but also the kind of content that attracts their attention.

 How to Leverage Customer Intelligence

-Knowing your customers’ demographic, psychographic, behavioral, and transactional profiles enables you to improve different aspects of your business.
-Below are some ways you can leverage and maximize your customer intelligence data:
+Understanding your customers’ demographic, behavioral, psychographic, and transactional profiles enables you to improve different aspects of your business.
+Below are some ways to leverage and maximize your customer intelligence data:

-Through various sources of customer intelligence, businesses gain a comprehensive understanding of their customers’ wants and needs.
+Through various sources of customer intelligence, businesses comprehensively understand their customers’ wants and needs.
 This information can be used to either improve existing products or develop new ones.
 For example, social listening lets you discover how your customers are talking about your products.
-Meanwhile, surveys can give you direct feedback on what new products or services they would like to see and buy from your brand.
+Meanwhile, surveys give you direct feedback on what new products or services they would like to see and buy from your brand.

-Evaluating how your customers or contacts engage with your content aids in tailor-fitting marketing messages that could be compelling to them.
+Evaluating how your customers or contacts engage with your content aids by tailor-fitting marketing messages compelling to them.
 Take a look at your top-performing email marketing materials in terms of content and determine what kind of messages convert.
-You must also determine the optimal time to send emails to make sure that they read your emails.
+You must also determine the optimal time to send emails to ensure they read your emails.

-It’s also important to note that there is no one-size-fits-all approach to email marketing.
-While some messages are meant to be sent to your entire distribution list, segmenting your target audience based on their past actions and preferences is key to increasing the engagement.
+It’s also important to note that email marketing has no one-size-fits-all approach.
+While some messages are meant to be sent to your entire distribution list, segmenting your target audience based on their past actions and preferences is key to increasing engagement.

 Customer intelligence data contributes to improving the quality of your customer service.
-Through customer reviews, feedback forms, and testimonials, you can discover and measure how satisfied or dissatisfied your customers are with your products or services, as well as the quality of your customer support.
+Through customer reviews and testimonials, you can discover how satisfied or dissatisfied your customers are with your products or services, as well as the quality of your customer support.

-Customer intelligence is a crucial part of running a business.
+Customer intelligence strategy is a crucial part of running a company.
 In a business landscape saturated with players competing for the attention of potential customers, standing out from the crowd is a must for your business to grow.
 To do this, offer products and services that address their specific needs and develop content that engages them.
-Having access to accurate customer intelligence data helps you hone your message and best serve your customers.
+Having access to accurate customer intelligence analytics helps you hone your message and best serve your customers.